intel-unesp-mcp/infieri2019-session2/README.md

 Check your annotations on “view annotations” options;

 ![infieri02_pic09](img/infieri02_pic09.JPG)

-**1.4.6** Start Check Suitability

-The Check Suitability Expected Results

-Notice that considering OpenMP the two first loops presents similar time but the scalability of outer loop is higher.
-Considering OpenMP or cilk plus on CPU.
+Figure 7.
+An example of annotations included in the code.

+**1.4.6** Start Check Suitability.
+After it finishes the results shows the scalability of each loop considering several aspects such as, target system and threading model.

 ![infieri02_pic10](img/infieri02_pic10.JPG)
+Figure 7.
+An example of suitability report.

 What loop presents higher scalability?